 If you have been affected by sexual and/or domestic abuse, either because you have been personally affected or you are supporting a friend or family member, we can support you.

-There are a range of options and support available to you, which we would encourage you to discuss with Charlotte and/or a wellbeing adviser.
+There are a range of options and support available to you, which we would encourage you to discuss with Lisa or a Wellbeing Adviser.

-Everyone copes in their own way, and it is important that survivors of sexual violence are able to decide the best way forward for themselves.
+Everyone copes in their own way, and it is important that survivors of sexual and domestic violence decide the best way forward for themselves.

 The important thing to remember is that you are not alone and there is help and support available.

-Provides immediate support, medical care and optional police intervention.
+Provides immediate support for anyone who has experienced sexual violence.
+Provides medical care and optional police intervention.
 Staffed 24/7.